dan-velez/crypto_bot/README.md

 * Install requirements file with
   `pip install -r requirements.txt`

+## settings ##
+The file `.crypto.json` cotains some configuration for the bot.
+This file is sensitive and specific to each trader.
+This should be created manually.
+It should contain the following keys:

+* `wallet` - Set to `paper` or `coinbase`/
+* Coinbase wallet settings:
+  * `cb-secret` - Coinbase API secret.
+  * `cb-apikey` - Coinbase API Key.
+  * `cb-passphrase` - Coinbase API passphrase.`

 ## usage ##
 **crypto-bot** contains several commands for automating crypto trading tasks:

 ### exchanges ###
+> View and download exchange data such as size and which coins it contains.

+### history ###
+> View and download historical data for a coin / exchange pair over a given time frame.

 ### coins ###
+> View and download data on coin / exchange pair such as OHLCV for a coin.

+## broker ##
+> Functions that interact with your wallet and portfolio.
+  Initiate buy / sell for a coin or view portfolio data.

 ### backtest ###
+> Run a strategy on a historical data file.
+The history data file should be generated using the `history` subcommand.
+The strategy file is a python source file which contains your entry and exit function `should_buy()` and `should_sell()`.

 ### run ###
+> Run a strategy on a live feed.
+Select your strategy source file.
+The wallet set in the settings file will be used.

 ```
 usage: crypto-bot [-h] {exchanges,coins,backtest} ...